gonzalezvl/Hydra-Training-Workshop-June-2015/Day1_PM_Practical.md

 ##To begin:
-After loging into Hydra, navigate to the directory you created this morning at `/pool/cluster0/workshop/<username>` directory
+After logging into Hydra, navigate to the directory you created this morning at `/pool/cluster0/workshop/<username>`

 *Hint: Day 1 AM Practical Step 3*